Sir-Teatei-Moonlight/monado-forge/README.md

 ## Planned features
 Roughly in order of priority.
 * Better channel splitting (current one is hella slow/inefficient)
-* Bone scaler (e.g. "set all selected bones to have a length of 0.5")
 * UV folding (moving points to within the (0,1) range where possible)